 SUSTAINABLE SOLUTIONS THROUGH SCIENCE

-ENDURING CAPACITY - ECOLOGY, ENVIRONMENT, EVOLUTION
+ENDURING CAPACITY - ECOLOGY, ENVIRONMENT, AGRICULTURAL EVOLUTION

 The popular narrative is that the arability of Bahrain has been degraded and that this is not economically remediable.
 This is incorrect.
 The environment has become more arid and less productive through the rapid increase of the human impact of current economic and agricultural practices on the ecology.
 Current ecological management is not optimised to foster long term environmental, agricultural and societally sustainable development; placing Bahrain’s economic and societal advancement at risk.
 Remediation of this requires the delivery of a vertically integrated suite of holistic solutions which are tailored to both the human and natural ecology of Bahrain, and which can be pushed passed repair and continue forward to deliver intergenerational improvement.
 These solutions will, of necessity, include practically focused education and training, ecologically coupled agriculture based on proven polyculture and SymECulture practices, and active ecological management that encompasses all the environmental niches of the island including towns and cities functioning as an integrated sustainable ecosocietal system.
 Western intensive broad-acre agricultural techniques, powered based aquifer irrigation, importing manufactured fertiliser, synthetic pesticides and proprietary GM seed are no longer considered the only profitable methodology and are not considered ecologically or economically sustainable outside of the most ideal circumstances.
 Many of today’s most productive agricultural regions are not amenable to these processes long term and are using ecosocietally sustainable natural approaches coupled with progressive farming technologies to unlock their full potential.
 The SABR processes and their agricultural extensions are one such leading alternative.

 ENDURING RESILIENCE - METHOD, MINDSET, MANAGEMENT

 The combined economic, ecological and societal pressures generated through Bahrain’s increasing needs in water, waste management and agricultural must be managed to prevent devolution to a collapsed cycle.
-This is achievable through the proven Earth Sustaining Sciences processes, systems and practices.
-The ESS team reviewed the Bahrain issues, landscapes and requirements, and has commenced designing an integrated suite of world-first solutions which are intergenerationally sustainable and economically positive to benefit the Bahrain position in the short, medium and long term.
+This is achievable through the proven Earth Sustaining Sciences Institute processes, systems and practices.
+The TESSI team reviewed the Bahrain issues, landscapes and requirements, and has commenced designing an integrated suite of world-first solutions which are intergenerationally sustainable and economically positive to benefit the Bahrain position in the short, medium and long term.

-Earth Sustaining Sciences propose, to develop and deliver a vertically integrated, symbiotic, all-natural set of methodologies and practices that provide stable intergenerational agriculture, with ecological and environmental sustainability by directly addressing: Tubli sewage effluent treatment to high-quality reusable water, Tubli Bay environs full remediation, Municipal bioorganic solids (sewage), food waste and green waste management, Oil industry production and process waters treatment to multiple reuse water, and Water desalination and soil desalination and remediation and aquifer remediation.
+TESSI propose, to develop and deliver a vertically integrated, symbiotic, all-natural set of methodologies and practices that provide stable intergenerational agriculture, with ecological and environmental sustainability by directly addressing: Tubli sewage effluent treatment to high-quality reusable water, Tubli Bay environs full remediation, Municipal bioorganic solids (sewage), food waste and green waste management, Oil industry production and process waters treatment to multiple reuse water, and Water desalination and soil desalination and remediation and aquifer remediation.

 TUBLI SEWAGE POSITION

 The complex issues generated through the Tubli Bay sewage outfall and the resulting biosolids disposal in municipal landfill, raise the opportunity for non-invasive, ecosocietally sustainable, vertically integrated solutions.
-The Tubli Bay issues; faecal pollution, disease risks to marine, bird and human life, environmental hyper-nutrification and ecological disruption, coupled with the landfill depositing of vast amounts of partially treated biosolids pose a compounding risk, and the exposure to reductions in environmental and societal wellbeing.
+The Tubli Bay issues; faecal pollution, disease risks to marine, bird and human life, environmental hyper-nutrification and ecological disruption, coupled with the landfill depositing of vast amounts of partially treated biosolids pose a compounding risk, and the exposure to reductions in environmental and societal well-being.

 MUNICIPAL WASTE POSITION

 Partially treated sewage and biosolids contain high concentrations of heavy metals, antibiotics and pathogenic microorganisms such as bacteria, protozoa, viruses and parasites that can cause disease.
 Landfill depositing and naturally degrading disposal of semi-treated sewage biosolids creates potentials for ecological, environmental, and human exposure to undesirable organisms at many levels through direct and indirect contact.
 Therefore, to protect public health from these organisms, many countries have regulated the use and disposal of treated sewage and biosolids.
-Suitably treated and converted sewage biosolids, food and green waste can yield high concentrations of nutrients with which improve soil properties and plant growth whilst controlling and removing the biohazard risk.
+Suitably treated and converted sewage biosolids, food and green waste can yield high concentrations of nutrients with which improve soil properties and plant growth whilst controlling and removing the biohazard ris

 OIL PRODUCTION WATER POSITION

 The National Oil and Gas Authority advised Earth Sustaining Sciences that there is the potential to treat significant amounts of oil production water (~16 million litres/day) from Bahrain wells and production facilities.
 The production water is forecast to contain heavy metals, metalloids, simplex and complex organic compounds and hydrocarbon contaminants.
-ESS has demonstrated many times the ability to treating such water in a timely, economic and societally serving all-natural manner.
+TESSI has demonstrated many times the ability to treating such water in a timely, economic and societally serving all-natural manner.
 This will contribute to relief of Bahrain’s ecological and ecosocietal water stress and advance economic agricultural development in conjunction with soil and ecology building activities.

 INTEGRATED AGRICULTURAL POSITION

-- Stage-1 (SABRAMD) delivers metals and metalloid solutions,
+- Stage-1 (SABR-AMD) delivers metals and metalloid solutions,

-- Stage-2 (SABRSolve) delivers associated contamination solutions,
+- Stage-2 (SABR-Solve) delivers associated contamination solutions,

-- Stage-3 (SABRRM) delivers chemical and caustic contamination solutions,
+- Stage-3 (SABR-RM) delivers chemical and caustic contamination solutions,

-- Stage-4 (SABRBODS) delivers salinity and associated contamination solutions,
+- Stage-4 (SABR-BODS) delivers salinity and associated contamination solutions,

-- Stage-5 (SABRSLP) SABRSoil Lifecycle Process delivers an effective, affordable combination of all-natural bioorganics to soil development and sand to soil for sustainable ecologies, environments and agriculture solutions in pH, salinity, bionutrification, wetting, binding and surface stabilisation and management in a single process.
+- Stage-5 (SABR-SL) SABRSoil Lifecycle Process delivers an effective, affordable combination of all-natural bioorganics to soil development and sand to soil for sustainable ecologies, environments and agriculture solutions in pH, salinity, bionutrification, wetting, binding and surface stabilisation and management in a single process.